git-commit(1) — Linux manual page

 The commit created by --fixup=amend:<commit> is similar but

 its subject is instead prefixed with "amend!".
-The log
+The log message

-When git rebase --autosquash squashes the "amend!" commit
+rebase --autosquash squashes the "amend!" commit into

-into <commit>, the log message of <commit> is replaced by the
+<commit>, the log message of <commit> is replaced by the

 refined log message from the "amend!" commit.
 It is an error